-Note: When a new group is given the Lighthouse Administrator role, members of the group have access to the sudo command.
+Note:When a new group is given the Lighthouse Administrator role, members of the group have access to the sudo command.
 Groups or users with the Lighthouse Administrator role are added to the admin group, which is in the list of allowed sudoers.

-On first boot of a new Lighthouse instance, the root user is the only member of the admin group and the only user with sudo access.
+For non-Azure deplyments, on first boot of a new Lighthouse instance, the root user is the only member of the admin group and the only user with sudo access.
+However, for Azure, root is disabled and there is another admin user created as part of the deployment process.